yishanhsieh/llm-segmentation/README.md

-# llm-segmentation
+# Customer Segmentation Using Transformer-based Models and Word2Vec Embeddings on Google Reviews

+2025 Spring - LLM final project

+Indiana University Bloomington, M.S.Informatics

 ### data preparation

-Done - Web scraping from Google reviews, and got 607 pairs of reviews and ratings. (v)
+Web scraping from Google reviews, and got 607 pairs of reviews and ratings.

 ### Embeddings

-- use Word2Vec to create a vector for each review. (v)
+- use Word2Vec to create a vector for each review.
-- normalize ratings (0-5) to align with the embedding scale. (make it 0-1) (v)
+- normalize ratings (0-5) to align with the embedding scale. (make it 0-1)
-- concatenate the embedding + rating into one vector. (v)
+- concatenate the embedding + rating into one vector.
 - Other embeddings:
-  - Llama (waiting for approval)
+  - Llama 2-7b-chat-hf
-  - OpenAI
+  - Sentence transformer BERT(all-mpnet-base-v2)
-  - BERT
+  - Sentence transformer BERT(all-MiniLM-L6-v2)
   - falcon-7b

 ### K-means clustering

 - choose the number of clusters
-- Elbow method -> find ideal k
+- Silhouette score --> get ideal k
-- PCA --> visualize to find ideal k
+- PCA --> visualize to clustering with ideal k

-### clustering test

-- Silhouette score

 ### Simulated test

 - generate marketing strategies for the n groups of users
-- use Gpt to impersonalize the three customer
+- use GPT to impersonalize the three customer
 - AI customers rate the strategies.

+## Result

+- If you're interested in the final report, please check [here](https://drive.google.com/file/d/1Y6opZvpWeFPsV9UVdH9uJ-HPSKIvXNsY/view?usp=sharing)

+## Citation

+Please cite this work if you plan to reference it in your project.